TheOSDevLab/Bare-Metal-Assembly/notes/00_setup_dev_env.md

 ## Platform

-Use Linux.
-Here's why.
+Use **Linux**.
+Here's why:

 Operating System development and low-level programming require direct hardware access, fine-grained control over the development environment, and customizable toolchains - conditions where Linux significantly outperforms Windows in terms of flexibility, transparency, and developer support.

 ### Disadvantages of Using Windows

-+ **Closed source:** Windows' internals are not accessible for study or modification.
++ **Closed source:** Windows internals are not accessible for study or modification.
 + **Limited low-level access:** Windows restricts direct hardware access.
 Accessing hardware-level features often requires driver development and complex APIs.
 + **Proprietary toolchains:** Most of the powerful tools on Windows are proprietary, heavyweight, and tied to Windows-specific formats and standards.
-+ **Poor raw binary support:** Generating raw binary formats like `.bin` needed for bootloaders is not straightforward.
++ **Poor raw binary support:** Generating raw binary formats like `.bin` (needed for bootloaders) is not straightforward.
 Most assemblers default to PE (Portable Executable) format.
-+ **Hyper-V interface:** Windows' built-in virtualization may conflict with other VM software, complicating testing.
++ **Hyper-V interface:** Windows' built-in virtualization can conflict with other VM software, complicating testing.
-+ **Dependency hell for tooling:** Setting up tools like `NASM`, `QEMU` and custom linkers on Windows requires extra configuration or WSL (Windows Subsystem for Linux).
++ **Dependency hell for tooling:** Setting up tools like `NASM`, `QEMU` and custom linkers on Windows requires extra configuration or WSL (Windows Subsystem for Linux) or extensive configuration.
 Just use Linux.
-+ **Unpredictable file I/O behavior:** Filesystems like NTFS can introduce quirks (e.g., extra metadata) that interfere with writing clean raw binaries.
++ **Unpredictable file I/O behavior:** Filesystems like NTFS can introduce quirks (e.g., metadata pollution) that interfere clean raw binary output.

 ### Advantages of Using Linux